Bay Area Panthers: History

 With the scheduled departure of the National Football League's Oakland Raiders relocation to Las Vegas in 2020 and the Golden State Warriors move to San Francisco in the 2019–20 season, on April 17, 2019, it was first reported that Roy Choi was in talks to bring an expansion Indoor Football League (IFL) team to Oakland for the 2020 season.
 Choi had previously purchased the Cedar Rapids River Kings and launched the expansion San Diego Strike Force in the IFL.
 The Panthers were officially announced as an IFL expansion team on September 10, 2019, along with their logo, color scheme, and coaching staff by co-owners Roy Choi and former NFL All-Pro running back Marshawn Lynch.
 The team planned to play out the Warriors' former home, the Oakland Arena.
 The Panthers' name references the indigenous Bay Area cougar, Oakland's involvement in the rise of the Black Panther Party in the 1960s, and the blockbuster Oscar-winning Marvel Studios movie Black Panther, directed by Oakland native Ryan Coogler.
 A team of the same name had originally been announced to play in the proposed Freedom Football League in December 2018, though no news had come from that league after the initial announcement.
 Because of the rising cost of living in the Bay Area, the Panthers stated they would provide lodging and meals to their players in addition to their regular salary.
 The team hired Kurt Bryan, best known for devising the A-11 offense, as their inaugural head coach.

 However, the 2020 IFL season was curtailed in the midst of the COVID-19 pandemic before the Panthers could play a game.
 After initially announcing it would return in 2021, the team subsequently also withdrew from the 2021 season due to the on-going restrictions during the pandemic.
 On August 16, 2021, the team held a press conference to announce it would not play in Oakland, instead relocating to the SAP Center in San Jose, California, as the Bay Area Panthers without ever playing a game in Oakland.

 The Panthers went 1-15 their inaugural season (2022), losing their last 15 games in a row.
 However in their second season on August 5, 2023, they beat the Sioux Falls Storm by a score of 51-41 to win their first IFL National Championship at the Dollar Loan Center.
 Quarterback Dalton Sneed of the Bay Area Panthers was named the game’s MVP.
+The team went dormant for 2026 and planned to return but when the divisions were announced they were not included and they were considered folded.